Samuel Lyons

-Samuel Lyons (1791 – 3 August 1851) was a pardoned convict from London who rose to prominence in the Australian colony of New South Wales as a landowner and businessman.
+Samuel Lyons (c.
+1791 – 3 August 1851) was a pardoned convict from London who rose to prominence in the Australian colony of New South Wales as a landowner and businessman.
 A tailor by trade, Lyons was sentenced to transportation for life in 1814 for theft.
 He reached Sydney in January 1815.
 He made an attempt to escape in April, but was brought back to Sydney in February 1816.
 In August 1816 he was taken to Hobart and in April 1817 he again unsuccessfully tried to escape.
 On 24 July 1819, for robbing government stores at Hobart, he was sentenced to receive 200 lashes and 4 years at Newcastle.

 Lyons married Mary Murphy on 20 May 1822 according to the rites of the Roman Catholic Church.
 He returned to Sydney in 1823 and opened a small store in Pitt Street and received a conditional pardon in March 1825 and an absolute pardon in May 1832.
 In 1825 Lyons set up as an auctioneer.
 Within three years he was described as a man of integrity.
 In 1827 he was joined by his brother, Saul, who arrived as a free immigrant, and some time later by another brother, Abraham.
 His sister, Lydia Samuel, migrated to Sydney in 1832, with her young son Saul (1820–1900).
 Besides other business achievements, Saul Samuel would become the first Jew to become a magistrate, the first Jew elected to parliament, and the first Jew to become a minister of the Crown.
 Saul also received a knighthood.